-I was born in Bogota, Colombia, the second son of a Polish-immigrant coal miner and a blue-blooded, Colombian-Chilean debutante.
-Appreciating ethnic values and cultural differences came from observing directly disparate social classes and living conditions there and in many other areas visited.
-My heritage paint-brushed a wanderlust onto my life-canvas: I’ve spent time in 39 countries and performed keynote addresses in 17.
+I was born in Bogota, Colombia, the second son of Polish-immigrant-coal-miner stock and blue-blooded, Colombian-Chilean lineage.
+Appreciating ethnic values and cultural differences by observing directly disparate social classes and living conditions there paint-brushed a wanderlust onto my life-canvas: I’ve spent time in 39 countries and performed keynote briefings in 17.

-While I laugh often and can experience a panorama of emotions just for fun, I prefer making other people smile and generally feel happier for having met me or read my books.
-If you curl up with one of my books and find yourself breathless, provoked, inspired, changed, like you just undertook an important journey that left you more than satisfied, my job as the author will have been a success.
+While I laugh often and can experience a panorama of emotions just for fun, I prefer to make other people smile and generally feel happier for having met me or, better yet, having read my books.
+If you curl up with one and find yourself breathless, provoked, inspired, and changed as if you just undertook an important journey that left you more than satisfied, my job as your author will be a success.

 Some of my book titles and descriptions:

 Non-fiction, Biography; 452 pages Hardcover; eBook and AudioBook.

 “Tell started all this television madness about chefs.” – Regis Philbin

 Before Julia, Wolfgang, Paul, Emeril, Jacques, Bobby, Mario, Gordon, Rachel, Jamie, and Anthony there was… CHEF TELL!